General Timeline

 Q: What is the typical duration of a concerto for a soloist?

 A: The typical duration of a concerto for a soloist usually falls within the range of 3 to 7 minutes.
 If your concerto exceeds this timeframe, it is recommended to discuss the possibility of making cuts or abridgments with your private teacher.
-In some cases, the LAYP commissioned composers may also be willing to abridge longer concertos to fit within the standard 3-7 minute range.
+In some cases, LAYP composers may also be commissioned to abridge longer concertos to fit within the standard 3-7 minute range.

 Here are the example videos: